harisushehu/Hausa-deep-sentiment-analysis/README.md

 - **RNN.py:** Implements sentiment analysis using Recurrent Neural Networks (RNN).

 ### Statistical Testing
-- **ANOVA.py:** Conducts a statistical test to investigate the effectiveness of the proposed methods using Analysis of Variance (ANOVA) and Turkey's test for post hoc analysis.
+- **ANOVA.py:** Conducts a statistical test to investigate the effectiveness of the proposed methods using Analysis of Variance (ANOVA) and Tukey's test for post hoc analysis.

 ### Plotting
 - **plot.py:** Generates bar plots illustrating accuracy, precision, recall, and F1-scores for each of the proposed methods.